 Yomelelani’s sources of income are government grants, school fees and sponsorships, & donations.

 The generosity of local and international support has been crucial to the survival of Yomelelani.
 Without such help the school would not have been able to operate let alone expand.
-A useful illustration of the problem can be seen that after the first quarter of this year ending 31/3/18 Government grants actually received were R75,000, fees and sponsorships received were R10,000 (actual R40,000 for year paid in advance) and operating expenses were R240,000.
-The deficit of R125,000 is expected to expand disproportionately over the next nine months as costs rise.
-The June 2016 opening of the enlarged school saw the arrival of additional staff and associated wages.
+The 2015/16 deficit of R125,000 has been replaced with a prospective deficit of R660,000 following the June 2016 opening of the enlarged school with the accompanying additional staff, associated wages and the leap of nutritional costs.
 Consumption of the usual overheads (electricity, water and other utilities) have risen proportionately, aided by inflation.
-A simple calculation will see costs for the current full year rise to over R1.1 million creating an estimated deficit of 70% (R760,000).

 The Yomelelani Trust, reflecting your donations, is committed to playing its part, by raising funds in the UK and internationally.

 The town of Hermanus support has been tremendous, encouraged by the local newspaper.
 Children’s clothing, classroom equipment, books, flash cards, posters, works of art, furniture and much more has been and continues to be donated locally.